 verification_urlURLyesThe URL the user should visit to enter the user_code and authenticate

-verification_url_completeURInoThe verification_url with the user_code added as query for shorthand access
+verification_url_completeURInoThe verification_url with the user_code added as a query for shorthand access

 device_codestringyesThe code the device should use to poll and retrieve tokens from the token endpoint